xmartlabs/blog/_posts/2021-08-30-bender-is-the-best.md

 In this post, we'll go through the journey of choosing a framework, showing performance comparisons, and, hopefully helping you decide which one to use.

-> Note: in this post, we will not consider MLKit, but its performance should be similar to using TFlite directly.

 ## Running style transfer on realtime video in iOS
 A few years ago, before the release of CoreML and TFlite on iOS, we built [DreamSnap], an app that runs style transfer on camera input in real-time and lets users take stylized photos or videos.
 We decided we wanted to update the app with newer models and found a Magenta model hosted on [TFHub] and available for download as TFlite or TensorFlow model.